List of Dire Straits band members

-Dire Straits were an English rock band from London.
-Formed in June 1977, the group originally included lead vocalist and lead guitarist Mark Knopfler, rhythm guitarist and backing vocalist David Knopfler (his younger brother), bassist and backing vocalist John Illsley, and drummer Pick Withers.
-At the time of their initial breakup in September 1988, the band featured Mark Knopfler, Illsley, rhythm guitarist and backing vocalist Jack Sonni, drummer Terry Williams, and keyboardists Alan Clark and Guy Fletcher.
-Knopfler, Illsley, Clark and Fletcher reformed Dire Straits in 1990, touring sporadically with backup musicians before their second breakup in 1995.
+Dire Straits were a British rock band formed in London in June 1977.
+The group originally comprised the Knopfler brothers Mark (lead vocals, lead guitar) and David (rhythm guitar, backing vocals), John Illsley (bass, backing vocals), and Pick Withers (drums).
+At the time of their first breakup in September 1988, the band comprised Mark Knopfler, Illsley, Jack Sonni (rhythm guitar, backing vocals), Terry Williams (drums), Alan Clark (keyboards), and Guy Fletcher (keyboards, backing vocals).
+Mark Knopfler, Illsley, Clark and Fletcher reformed as Dire Straits in 1990, undertaking one more studio album and world tour with backup musicians before their second and final breakup in 1995.

 History

 1977–1988

-Dire Straits were formed in June 1977 by Mark and David Knopfler, John Illsley and Pick Withers.
+Dire Straits was formed in June 1977 by Mark and David Knopfler, John Illsley and Pick Withers.
 The band released their first two studio albums, Dire Straits and Communiqué, in 1978 and 1979, respectively.
 David Knopfler left the group during the recording of their third album Making Movies in July 1980, following an argument with Mark which prompted him to return to the UK and start a solo career.
 After the album, which featured Roy Bittan on keyboards, was released in October 1980, Hal Lindes was announced as Knopfler's replacement, while keyboardist Alan Clark was also added.
 Withers remained until shortly after the completion of the band's fourth album Love over Gold (released in September 1982) at which point he left and was replaced by former Rockpile drummer Terry Williams.

 During the Love over Gold Tour, Dire Straits added keyboardist Tommy Mandel, percussionist Joop de Korte and King Crimson saxophonist Mel Collins to their touring lineup, all of whom were featured on the live release Alchemy: Dire Straits Live.
 In late 1984, Guy Fletcher was added to the band's lineup as a second keyboardist.
 Lindes left shortly afterwards, during the recording of Brothers in Arms and his place was taken by Jack Sonni.
 Also during the recording sessions, Williams was temporarily replaced by Omar Hakim, although both are credited with contributing to the album.
 Williams was back in the band for the album's promotional concert tour which lasted from April 1985 to April 1986, the lineup of which also featured saxophonist and flautist Chris White.

 After a break from touring, Dire Straits regrouped for the Nelson Mandela 70th Birthday Tribute concert staged on 11 June 1988 at Wembley Stadium, at which they were the headline act.
 As Sonni was unable to play the show, Eric Clapton took his place.
 On 15 September 1988, Knopfler announced the disbanding of Dire Straits.
 Speaking in a Rolling Stone interview about the breakup, the band's frontman stated that "There's not an accent then on the music, there's an accent on popularity.
 I needed a rest."